Cjk01/bhgame/README.md

 # bhgame

-bullet hell game made with phaser 3
+bullet hell game made with phaser 3, still a work in progress.